tamilselvanarjun/auto-ed/docs/mod2.rst

 The chain rule is more general than even this case.
 We could have nested compositions of functions, which would lead to a more involved formula of products.
-We'll stop here for now and simply comment that automatic differentiation can handle nested compositions of functions as deep as we want for arbitraryly large inputs.
+We'll stop here for now and simply comment that automatic differentiation can handle nested compositions of functions as deep as we want for arbitrarily large inputs.

 What Does Forward Mode Compute?